madisonbullard/sst-zero-template/README.md

     - For GitHub, visit [Github's Developer Settings](https://github.com/settings/developers) and create a new OAuth App.

 ## Initial infra setup + Local development
-- `pnpm sst dev` launches the SST multiplexer, which spawns multiple shells into the various dev resources.
+- `pnpm sst dev --stage dev` launches the SST multiplexer, which spawns multiple shells into the various dev resources, and creates your infrastructure on the `dev` stage.
   - If its the first time running the dev command, it will take a long time (like 10 minutes) to complete the initial infra deployment.
+  - By default, SST creates a new personal stage instead of a stage named `dev`.
+Adding `--stage dev` to the command will create a stage named `dev` instead.
+You should verify that after running the command, `.sst/stage` says "dev".
+Once that is set, you don't have to pass the `--stage` flag to SST commands.
+    - You want to initially create a dev stage instead of a personal stage because the personal stages [share resources](https://sst.dev/docs/share-across-stages) created by the dev stage to save money.
   - You'll need to set up the SST Tunnel to access resources in the VPC (the database, etc).
 Follow the instructions in the SST multiplexer on the "Tunnel" tab to set it up.

 ## Setting up the DB (Zero + Drizzle)